In no particular order, here are ten things you should know about stress.

 #10 There is no stress out there in the world.

-Your job is not stressful (take ownership: you stress youreself out) and if you feel that your job's the problem, you'll always be miserable.
-Kids don't stress you out (take ownership: you stress yourself out).
-Other staff or administrators don't stress you out (take ownership: you stress yourself out).
+Your job is not stressful (take ownership: you stress yourself out) and if you feel that your job is the problem, you will always be miserable.
+Children don't stress you out (take ownership: you stress yourself out).
+Other staff or colleagues don't stress you out (take ownership: you stress yourself out).

 I am so sold on these suggestions, I probably do 80% or more of them every single week of my life.

 Take action — When you take action on your stress, you feel better!

 Write it down for later — Anything you write down, gets off-loaded from your brain and stress goes down.

 One-week rule — This one is my favourite; when you feel stressed over an event, person or circumstance, ask yourself, "Will this still matter a week from now?"
 If it won't matter a week from now, then stop stressing over it.

 Redirect your attention to something else — What you feed with your attention is what consumes resources.